 At leisure in Tokyo.

 - Day 13 - Palace Hotel - Tokyo

 Optional Excursion to Nikko or Kamakura.

-Private transfer to the airport then day flight back to London.
+Private transfer to the airport then day flight home.

 - Leslie Siben, India